gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 This repository will be documenting my adventure to setting up [Steam Link](https://store.steampowered.com/app/353380/Steam_Link/) on my [Raspberry Pi 4 Model B](https://www.amazon.com/Raspberry-Model-2019-Quad-Bluetooth/dp/B07TC2BK1X) devices.

 My goal is to stream games from my desktop (*Host A* below) to my projector at **1920x1080**@**120Hz** (FPS).
-I'm *currently* running into issues which is why I'll be listing everything here and posting online for help if I can't find anything.
+I'm *currently* running into issues which is why I'll be listing everything here and posting online for help if I can't find a solution.

 ## Setup
 ### Host A Setup (Desktop)
+* Windows 11 (22H2)
 * RTX 3090 TI
 * AMD Ryzen 9 5900X (12c/24t)
 * 64 GBs DDR4 RAM